LCAV/dsp-labs/docs/linear-prediction/theory.md

 With this procedure, we can see that the output $$\hat{x}[n]$$ has the same energy envelope as the raw samples taken into account during the resampling step.

-If you want to learn more about LPC coefficients, you can look at :
+If you want to learn more about LPC coefficients, you can look at:
 - [This notebook](http://nbviewer.jupyter.org/github/prandoni/COM303/blob/master/voice_transformer/voicetrans.ipynb)
 - [This website](https://www.dsprelated.com/freebooks/pasp/Linear_Predictive_Coding_Speech.html)

-### Now let's go to the [next chapter](implementation.md) to finally implement this feature !
+### Now let's go to the [next chapter](implementation.md) to finally implement this feature!